Deep Vein Thrombosis (DVT)

 What are the symptoms of deep vein thrombosis?

-Deep vein thrombosis may occur without symptoms.
+Deep vein thrombosis may happen without symptoms.
 Common symptoms include pain, swelling, and redness in the leg, arm, or other area.

 How is deep vein thrombosis diagnosed?